+Relative Grading:

-Relative Grading: As mentioned above there would be continuous evaluation of the students in each course.
+The grading system adopted by the institute is relative grading where each student is given grades based on the highest marks achieved by the students in a particular course.
+As mentioned above there would be continuous evaluation of the students in each course.
 Students would be given numeric marks by the faculty based on their overall performance in each course taking into account various components of evaluation and the evaluation scheme already given to them.
-Later on the examination office would declare the letter grade like A+, A, B etc. based on the marks submitted by the faculty.
 It is the prerogative of the institute to decide the grading scheme, once the grading scheme is decided by the institute; it will be applied to all the students of the class without any exception.